Wednesday 28th February and Thursday March 1st

 Now it is time to return to to breast cancer: My next appointment is with the surgeon Mr Geraghty for a review since breast surgery.
 These appointments make me so aware as to why I am ill at ease meeting these professional people, it is about conversation and memory which are so difficult.
 For me, Twitter is like an Artificial Intelligence input that allows me communicate at the level I would like to be at.
 This was my way of coping with Aphasia and thankfully Professor Crown understands this as he too is a Twitter friend.
 Before I leave this insert about brain injury; here is a link if you are interested in further details about brain injury/stroke https://www.sfn.org/public-outreach/brain-awareness-week

 14th March 2018: I was notified by text of my appointment with Mr Geraghty at the outpatients in St Vincent’s University Hospital.
 I was confused about the change of location so KT phoned BreastCheck Merrion Road, and it was confirmed that it was SVUH, first floor, Suite 4.
 There is a reception area; a waiting area; and then different rooms for different consultants and doctors.
 Hayley was the doctor who met with me and did the necessary examination of both breasts.
 It was a brief but detailed examination and I left confident in her professional ability to carry out the necessary examination.
 Hayley explained that I would receive a call from BreastCheck in August for a follow-up examination; and this would be followed with a further visit to Mr Geraghty.
 Once you have been diagnosed with cancer, the health system monitors your progress and you have access to medical treatment.
 This is most reassuring and unlike what you experience in the highly privatised insurance related American system of health.
-Ireland thankfully is more aligned to the NHS but some say we are undergoing radical change in favour of that system.
+Ireland thankfully is more aligned to the NHS but some say we are undergoing radical change in favour of the punitive for poor people American system.
 For people in doubt about what kind of health system Ireland should have I would recommend this TEDMED talk about the Pharmaceutical Industry and how disparities for those rich and those who are too poor are designated in the US. http://youtu.be/ulADmDZ9hu8